Forensic Anthropology/Bioarchaeology Field School

 Dr. Crist earned his Doctorate in Biological Anthropology from Temple University in 1998.
 He also holds a Master of Arts in Anthropology/Public Service Archaeology from the University of South Carolina (1990) and a Bachelor’s degree in Archaeology and Classics from Rutgers College (1987).
 Dr. Crist has directed over 20 historical cemetery excavations throughout the United States including a number of projects in Philadelphia: the Tenth Street First African Baptist Church Cemetery, Revolutionary War burials at Washington Square, the Second Presbyterian Church Cemetery, and two burial grounds used by the Philadelphia Almshouse and the later Blockley Almshouse.
 He also directed excavations and has analyzed human remains from Chambers Street in Lower Manhattan, the Spring Street Presbyterian Church Cemetery in Greenwich Village, the Wampanoag Burial Ground at Martha’s Vineyard, Historical Cemeteries 86 and 88 in Johnston, Rhode Island, the Portsmouth African-American Burial Ground in New Hampshire, and the earliest French colonial burial ground discovered to date in the New World at St. Croix Island, Maine.
 The Discovery Health Channel’s series Skeleton Stories featured two of Dr. Crist’s projects in separate episodes that premiered in the fall of 2006.

-In 2001, Dr. Crist joined the faculty at Utica College where he teaches Human Gross Anatomy in the Doctor of Physical Therapy Program and courses in the Sociology/Anthropology Program.
+In 2001, Dr. Crist joined the faculty at Utica University where he teaches Human Gross Anatomy in the Doctor of Physical Therapy Program, courses in the Sociology/Anthropology Program, and an Interprofessional Education course in Cairo, Egypt.
 He has been accepted as an expert witness and testified in hearings and criminal trials in the Criminal Court and Orphans’ Court of Philadelphia as well the Supreme Judicial and Superior Courts in York County, Maine.
 He is the author of more than 100 cultural resources reports and professional publications on topics in forensic anthropology, bioarchaeology, paleopathology, the African diaspora, historical urban archaeology, the history of autopsy and medical education, ergonomics, and public outreach efforts among minority descendant communities.

 You will need to apply in person if you are applying for a U.S. passport for the first time; if your currently valid U.S. passport has been lost of stolen; if your expired U.S. passport is not in your possession; if your previous U.S. passport has expired and was issued more than 15 years ago; or if your previous U.S. passport was issued when you were under 16.